-Note 1: Among the sales customers of our company over last two years, such as NCSIST, Delta Electronics, TSMC, and LITE-ON Technology are the customers of graphics software for the needs of system upgrade or project procurement, while Concord Tech is other agent.
+Among the sales customers of our company over last two years, such as NCSIST, Delta Electronics, TSMC, LITE-ON Technology, FTC E-Commerce, and Yanfeng are the customers of graphics software for the system upgrade to meet needs of business development, or project procurement.

-(V) Volume of production table over last two years: The company is not the manufacturing, so it is not applicable to the subject.

-(VI) Sales volume table over last two years:
+- (V) Volume of production table over last two years: The company is not the manufacturing, so it is not applicable to the subject. - (VI) Sales volume table over last two years: